Chocolate Making Tips – How to Fix Dry Modeling Chocolate

-Making Modeling Chocolate is super simple but if you don’t follow the instructions as written you can have trouble.
+Making Modeling Chocolate is super simple (see the recipe, here) but if you don’t follow the instructions as written you can have trouble.
 In this tutorial you will learn how to fix dry modeling chocolate.

 HOW TO FIX DRY AND CRUMBLING MODELING CHOCOLATE (CHOCOLATE CLAY):